stipot/ionic7-templete-app/README.md

 This project uses [Capacitor](https://capacitor.ionicframework.com/docs/) (spiritual successor to Cordova).

-[Read this post](https://ionicthemes.com/tutorials/about/native-cross-platform-web-apps-with-ionic-capacitor) to get an introduction about Capacitor and learn the main differences between Capacitor and Cordova.

 Before starting make sure to read the [Capacitor Required Dependencies](https://capacitor.ionicframework.com/docs/getting-started/dependencies).

 The Capacitor workflow involves a few consistent tasks: